Asia-Pacific leaders tackle trade, sustainability in Bangkok

 Apparently alluding to Russia and recent condemnation of its war on Ukraine, he also said there was a growing “cancel mentality” that makes “any compromise appear impossible.”

+U.S. Secretary of State Anthony Blinken said in a tweet after the morning meeting that the ministers had “reaffirmed the need to work together to promote balanced, inclusive, and sustainable growth in the Asia Pacific region.”

+APEC members account for nearly four of every 10 people and almost half of world trade.

-“What we are going to do is to have all economies agree on a set of targets … climate change mitigation, sustainable trade and investment, environment resources conservation and, of course, waste management,” said Cherdchai Chaivaivid, director-general of Thailand’s Department of International Economic Affairs.
-“This is the first time that APEC is going to talk about this.
-This is the first time that we are going to open a new chapter in how trade, business, investment should be done.”
+“What we are going to do is to have all economies agree on a set of targets … climate change mitigation, sustainable trade and investment, environmental resource conservation and, of course, waste management,” said Cherdchai Chaivaivid, director-general of Thailand’s Department of International Economic Affairs.

 APEC’s official mission is to promote regional economic integration, which means setting guidelines for long-term development of a free trade area.
 Most of its work is technical and incremental, carried out by senior officials and ministers, covering areas such as trade, tourism, forestry, health, food, security, small and medium-size enterprises and women’s empowerment.